CCBDA-UPC/Assignments-2020/Lab09.md

     - Name = apache-web-server
     - Cost-center = laboratory
 6. create a new security group named `web-sg` and open port 80 for everyone and port 22 for your current IP address.

+### Create a load balancer

-7. once the EC2 is being lauched, create an HTTP/HTTPS load balancer.
+Once the EC2 is being lauched, create an HTTP/HTTPS load balancer.
     <p align="center"><img src="./images/Lab09-LoadBalancer.png" alt="ELB" title="ELB"/></p>
 8. name it `load-balancer`, with internet-facing scheme.
 Add protocols HTTP and HTTPS using standard ports and select availabity zones "a" and "b" from your current region.
 Add the following tags for tracking.
     - Project = ccbda lab